grafana/grafana/docs/sources/panels-visualizations/configure-panel-options/index.md

 - **Panel links** - Add [links to the panel][] to create shortcuts to other dashboards, panels, and even external websites.
 Access panel links by clicking the icon next to the panel title.
 - **Repeat options** - Set whether to repeat the panel for each value in the selected variable.
 For more information, refer to [Configure repeating panels](#configure-repeating-panels).

-You can use generative AI to create panel titles and descriptions with the [Grafana LLM plugin][], which is currently in public preview.
+You can use generative AI to populate the **Title** and **Description** fields with the [Grafana LLM plugin][], which is currently in public preview.
 To enable this, refer to the [Set up generative AI features for dashboards documentation][].
 Alternatively, you can take the following steps to create them yourself.

 ## Configure repeating panels